IlyaGulya/action-sync-autolinks/README.md

     dry-run: 'true'  # Optional: test changes without applying them
 ```

-### Filtering by Project Category
+### Filtering Projects

 GitHub has a limit of 500 autolinks per repository.
-If your JIRA instance has more than 500 projects, you must filter them by category.
+If your JIRA instance has more than 500 projects, you must use filters to reduce the number of synced projects.

+#### Filter by Category

 **Step 1: Discover Available Categories**